All Types Of Cricket Shots Explained – The Essential Guide!

 • Reverse scoop

-And last but not least, the reverse scoop is played just like reverse sweep but here ball scoops beside the wicket-keeper.
+Last but not least, the reverse scoop is played just like the reverse sweep but here ball scoops beside the wicket-keeper.

 20. Helicopter Shot